schwanbeck/YSMR/README.md

     + Setting 'debugging' and 'display video analysis' to True displays this intermediary step in an additional frame.
     + A positive value specifies the added offset for the second adaptive threshold.
     + Setting the value to 0 enables simple adaptive thresholding instead.
-    + A negative value will instead disable adaptive thresholding and use simple grey value thresholding instead.
+    + A negative value will instead disable adaptive thresholding and use simple grey mean value thresholding instead.
     + Accepts a floating point number.

 ##### ADVANCED TRACK DATA ANALYSIS SETTINGS
 + maximal consecutive holes : 5
 	+ Maximal consecutively missing values in track.
-If a hole greater than specified is encountered, the track will be split at the hole and the parts re-analysed.
+If a gap in measurements greater than specified is encountered, the track will be split at the gap and the parts re-analysed.
 	+ Accepts an integer value.
 + maximal empty frames in % : 5.0
-	+ Maximal total percentage of missing values.
+	+ Maximal total percentage of gaps.
 	+ Accepts a floating point number.
 + percent quantiles excluded area : 10.0
 	+ Setting the value to 0 will disable exclusion.